Adelaide Fringe is an annual open-access arts festival run over four weeks in Adelaide, South Australia during February and March.

-Spirit Festival – produced by Tandanya National Aboriginal Cultural Institute and held over the opening weekend, Spirit Festival celebrates Australia’s indigenous culture.
+Spirit Festival – produced by Tandanya National Aboriginal Cultural Institute, the Spirit Festival celebrates Australia’s indigenous culture.

-Adelaide Fringe Street Theatre Festival – a curated ‘mini-festival within a festival’, held over the third weekend of Adelaide Fringe.
+Fringe Street Theatre Festival – a curated ‘mini-festival within a festival’, held over the long weekend.

-Fringe in the Mall – Staged in a 1960‘s Caravan, Fringe in the Mall is the central place where Adelaide Fringe artists publicly showcase and promote their events.
+Fringe in the Mall – is the central place where Adelaide Fringe artists publicly showcase and promote their events.